-I am a Ph.D. student in the Department of Electrical and Computer Engineering at the University of Maryland, College Park, supervised by Professor K. J. Ray Liu.
+I am a Ph.D. student in the Department of Electrical and Computer Engineering at the University of Maryland, College Park, supervised by Professor Dinesh Manocha.
 I obtained my Bachelor's degree in Astrophysics from Peking University in 2015, and my Master's degree in Electrical Engineering from New York University in 2017.
-My current research interests include but not limited to signal processing, millimeter waves, and the Internet of Things.
+My current research interests include but not limited to millimeter waves, machine learning and the fast dynamic ray tracing.

 PhD University of Maryland, College Park

 I am currently working towards the doctorate degree of Electrical Engineering at UMD.
 I was in the SIG group with Professor K. J. Ray Liu from 2018 fall to 2020 summer and moved to GAMMA group with Professor Dinesh Manocha from 2020 fall.

 MS New York University

 Sep 2015 - May 2017

 During my master's study, I was focusing on propagation models.
 I did mmWave measurements with Professor Ted Rappaport in 2016, in urban areas in NY and rural areas in VA.
 My thesis advisor, Professor I-Tai Lu helped me build a new propagation model at UHF accounting for street openings in urban street canyons.